Skip to main content

 • “Didn't have any performance issues, ran smooth as butter.”

-• “Enough mechanics that will encourage replayability and speed optimization in the open-ended levels.”
+• “A little thief, a little hitman, with enough mechanics that encourage replayability and speed optimization in the open-ended levels.”

 • “Just beware that the optimization is relatively poor (at least for me).”